-Singer-songwriter Millie Small is best known for her 1964 Top 10 hit “My Boy Lollipop,” the bouncy ear-candy that sold millions and made her the Caribbean’s first international pop star.
+Singer-songwriter Millie Small is best known for her 1964 Top 10 hit “My Boy Lollipop,” the bouncy ear candy that sold millions and made her the Caribbean’s first international pop star.
 In the USA she was tagged as a novelty, but in truth, she was a catalyst in a chain of events that changed the course of popular music.
-Sadly, we lost her in May of this year, so it’s worth revisiting her career.

 There’s no doubt that Jimmy Cliff and Bob Marley are the lions of Jamaican music, outstanding singer-songwriters who championed reggae’s impact on mainstream culture.
 Their career breakthroughs, however, happened after Chris Blackwell signed them to Island Records and urged them to elevate reggae into a fresh, progressive style.
 Otherwise, Cliff and Marley might have kept on doing backwater knock-offs of American R’n’B.

 In 1959, Island Records formed around Blackwell’s love of Jamaican ska and bluebeat music—the precursors of reggae.
-His first signing was the pint-sized 16-year old Jamaican Millie Small.
-She’d been cutting records in since age 12, starting with the legendary Coxsone Dodd.
+His first signing was the pint-sized 16-year-old Jamaican Millie Small.
+She’d been cutting records since age 12, starting with the legendary Coxsone Dodd.
 After scoring with “My Boy Lollipop,” Island became a financially vibrant label able to promote reggae to the world.

 “Lollipop” (a remake of a 1956 R’n’B single by Barbie Gaye) was recorded with London studio musicians conducted by Jamaican guitar maestro Ernest Ranglin.
 Urban legend has it that a young Rod Stewart played the harmonica break, but it was actually session man Peter Hogman.